Quantumyilmaz/Plotter/README.md

 #### Thicker and centered axes

-Here we look at some axes related features that can be passed to ```plotter``` as keyword arguments:
+Here we look at some axes related features that can be passed in to ```plotter``` as keyword arguments:
 - ```axes_linewidth```: Set the linewith of axes.
 Default is ```1```.
 - ```keep_spines```: Set to ```True``` to keep the top and right sides of the figure's frame, which are removed by default.
 - ```centered_x_axis``` and ```centered_y_axis```: Set each to ```True``` to have centered x- and/or y-axes.